 Bizhanov particularly complains that in Kazakhstan "for various reasons (social, economic, political or ethnic), young people, the socially undefended and those not established in life with low religious literacy fall into the orbit" of such "non-traditional" communities.

 He insists that because of this, "new forms and methods of countering religious activity by non-traditional religious movements need to be prepared and implemented".
-This should be "based on the coordination of efforts by all local executive, law-enforcement, special and plenipotentiary state organs, together with civil society institutions".
+This should be "based on the coordination of efforts by all local executive, justice, special and plenipotentiary state organs, together with civil society institutions".

 Helping addicts = "worldwide threat"?

 Bizhanov gives a local example of the "worldwide threat" from such "non-traditional and destructive" religious activity: the alleged acquisition of a house in the village of Cheremshanka in Glubokoe District by the "non-traditional" religious association, Spring Baptist Church, based in the city of Oskemen (Ust-Kamenogorsk).
 The Deputy Prosecutor claims the church bought the house in August with the aim of turning it into a rehabilitation centre for those suffering from alcohol or drug addiction.
 He insisted that, "according to operational information", local people oppose the plan.

 Opening such a centre "would facilitate hidden agitation of citizens with the aim of attracting them into a non-traditional religious channel", Bizhanov claimed.
 He noted with alarm that "potential parishioners" who could be attracted to join the Baptists would not only be the addicts being helped, but students at a nearby college residence, as well as visitors to a medical centre and a sports field.

 Spring Baptist Church insisted to Forum 18 from Oskemen on 14 October that it has not bought a house in Cheremshanka and has no plans for a rehabilitation centre there.